-Andreas Stihl shall remedy warranty defects at any authorized Stihl servicing dealer or warranty station.
-Any authorized work done at an authorized dealer or warranty station shall be free of charge to the owner if such work determines that a warranted part is defective.
-Any manufacturer-approved or equivalent replacement part may be used for any warranty maintenance or repairs on emission-related parts, and must be provided free of charge to the owner if the part is still under warranty.
-Andreas Stihl is liable for damages to other engine components caused by the failure of a warranted part still under warranty.
+STIHL Incorporated shall remedy warranty defects at any authorized STIHL servicing dealer or warranty station.
+Any such work shall be free of charge to the owner if it is determined that a warranted part is defective.
+Any manufacturer-approved or equivalent replacement part may be used for any warranty maintenance or repairs on emission-related parts and must be provided without charge to the owner.
+STIHL Incorporated is liable for damages to other engine components caused by the failure of a warranted part still under warranty.

-The California Air Resources Board's Emission Warranty Parts List specifically defines the emission-related warranted parts.
-These warranted parts are:
+The following list specifically defines the emission-related warranted parts: